-As elements encompassed by the physical environment are numerous, including characteristics found on every site as well as unique special features found only within limited locations at eleven (11) sites will have soil, topographic, drainage, and groundwater characteristics which that need to be evaluated on both a Town-side and individual lot basis.
+As elements encompassed by the physical environment are numerous, including characteristics found on every site as well as unique special features found only within limited locations at eleven (11) sites will have soil, topographic, drainage, and groundwater characteristics that need to be evaluated on both a Town-side and individual lot basis.
 These characteristics will vary across the Town, providing opportunities and constraints to individual site development.
-The unique or special features may be described as landforms performing certain functions which are not found within the general environment and which are not found within the general environment and which are not found within the general environment and which are not found within the general environment within the general environment and which are not found within the general environment and which are not found within the general environment are the wetlands and flood hazard areas.
+The unique or special features may be described as landforms performing certain functions not found within the general environment and limited to definable areas.
+The most significant of these unique features are the wetlands and flood hazard areas.

-Another distinguishing factor of these elements is the manner in whichhow they are regulated.
+Another distinguishing factor of these elements is how they are regulated.
 Wetlands and flood hazard areas are recognized for their unique roles within the general environment and are, therefore, subject to special controls at Federal, State or local levels.
 The other elements of soil, topography, drainage, and groundwater resources form the characteristics of every site and are not specifically regulated.
 However, the variations in these characteristics are an important consideration to the Town in promoting land use patterns, providing public facilities, and reviewing project design.